Rahulloriya/RFM-Analysis-Customer-Segmentation-project-/README.md

    - Road Bikes are a balanced choice for both younger and older riders interested in speed and performance.
    - Touring Bikes are particularly popular among older age groups.
    - Mountain Bikes are popular among younger riders seeking excitement.

+##Problem Statement
+the Bicycle business in australia has to increase the existing profitability

+## Solution
+The company can increase profitability by targeting its high-value (Platinum and Gold) customer segments and optimizing its product offerings.

+### Reasons
+1. High-value customers (Platinum and Gold) generate the most profit for the company.
+2. The analysis revealed key insights about the preferences and behaviors of these high-value customers, which can be leveraged to drive profitability.
+3. Certain product lines, brands, and features have higher profit margins, indicating opportunities for optimization.

+### Facts
+1. Gold customers account for the highest total profit, followed closely by Platinum customers.
+2. High-value customers prefer Solex, WeareA2B, and Giant Bicycle brands, which have relatively higher profit margins.
+3. Standard, Road, and Touring product lines are the most profitable, with Touring bicycles having the highest profit margins.
+4. Customers in their 40s, working in Manufacturing or Financial Services, and belonging to the Mass Customer wealth segment are the primary buyers of the top-selling products.
+5. Balanced approaches to online and offline sales channels, as well as targeted marketing campaigns based on customer demographics and preferences, can help increase profitability.fitability.

 ## Datasets Used
 - RFM_Final_Dataset.xlsx: This dataset included detailed information about customer transactions, demographics, and RFM scores.